| CloserLook > Romans > Romans 6:1-23 & 7:1-6 |

 not!

-work on a cross, and His assurance, that you have "passed from death unto life", are entirely unaffected by your feelings.
+finished work on the cross, and His assurance that you have "passed from death unto life" are entirely unaffected by your feelings.

 Your